 String linesB = File.ReadAllLines(Path.Combine(tempdir, "FolderBList.txt"));

 IEnumerable<String> onlyDiffs = linesA.Except(linesB);

 #The following 5 lines execute the C# script

 #add the VFileComparer class to memory if it has not been added in this session already

 Add-Type -TypeDefinition $Source -Language CSharp

 #Finally, we display the contents of the differences on the Powershell window

-A list of files that are missing on the Cloud Drive will be displayed directly on the PowerShell window.
+A list of files from the attached folder that are missing on the Cloud Drive will be displayed directly on the PowerShell window.